userutf8/GoogleDriveBC-Demo/README.md

 4. Demo for Items (links)

 ## TODO:
-1. UI improvements with Add-Ins.
+1. UI improvements with Add-Ins
 2. Error logging
 3. Cleaning the cloud
 4. Reindexing (?)